 Our interactions with content are mediated by technology.
-We use different tools to create content: platforms for authoring, designing, managing.
-And we use different tools to publish content: printers, websites, mobile apps, chat bots, voice-assistants.
+We use various tools to create content: platforms for authoring, designing, managing.
+We use various tools to publish content: printers, websites, mobile apps, chat bots, voice-assistants.

 But significant challenges emerge for content in the context of technology.
 Consider, for instance, how content is moved between the many different tools for creating and publishing content.
 All too often, it is a manual matter of copying, pasting, reformatting, reconfiguring.